 Thailand’s culture is a rich experience for all of the senses, much like Bangkok itself.
 Among the rising steel and glass structures of shopping malls, hotels and offices, expats will find temples, revered Buddha images and Spirit Houses with offerings piled high, jasmine garlands aplenty and incense burning day and night.
 Slowly but surely, expats will also gain an understanding of this country’s great respect and admiration for their King and royal family.
 Thai people are generally very welcoming of foreigners visiting and living in their country, so respect for their cultures and traditions will go a long way.

 If another person becomes angry, demanding, or rude in public towards a Thai person, locals will go to great lengths to ‘save face’.
 No matter what emotions may be felt, they are not displayed or demonstrated in a negative manner towards another person.
 This can be difficult for Western expats used to using these tactics to demand better service or respect.
 This is a very important part of Thai culture that has great significance on how an expat will be treated.
 Keeping calm and remaining polite are better ways to deal with conflict.

 + PRO: Inexpensive and high quality

 Visiting a hospital or dentist in Bangkok is like walking through the doors of an expensive hotel without dreading the bill afterwards.
-Most hospitals are very easy to get to and staff often treat foreigners, so there is a high level of English speaking and understanding.
+Most hospitals are very easy to get to and staff often treat foreigners, so a high level of English can be expected.
 After registering, the patient will be seen to very quickly with the relevant tests undertaken in a timely and efficient manner.
 Securing a consultation with a specialist doctor is also relatively easy.

 - CON: Unnecessary tests